semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 @## Browser support

-We do not support legacy browsers as we do not want to encourage their use.
+We don’t support legacy browsers as we don’t want to encourage their use.

 | Chrome | Firefox | Safari(macOS) | Safari(iOS) | Edge  |
 | ------ | ------- | ------------- | ----------- | ----- |